Why Does RAM Come In Powers of 2? (RAM Explained)

 How much RAM does a computer actually need?

-In general terms, the more RAM a computer has, the faster it can run.
-Some applications use a surprising amount of memory—for example, Google Chrome.
+Generally, the more RAM a computer has, the faster it can run.
+Some applications use a surprising amount of memory, for example, Google Chrome.

-Most modern video games advertise a system requirement of 16 GB of RAM.
-However, in practice, this is usual.
+Most modern video games advertise a minimum system requirement of 16 GB of RAM.

-Many games will run on an 8 GB machine but with some performance loss.
+However, many games will still run on an 8 GB machine but with some performance loss.
 Adding more RAM will go a long way to improving your system’s performance.